diante0x7/diante0x7.github.io/_pages/cv.md

 Education
 ======
-* B.S. in GitHub, GitHub University, 2012
+* B.S. in Political Science, University of Houston
-* M.S. in Jekyll, GitHub University, 2014
+* B.S. in Computer Science, University of Houston
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* CompTIA

 Work experience
 ======